Mark Saville, Baron Saville of Newdigate: Judicial career

 Saville was appointed a judge of the High Court in 1985 and, as is tradition, was knighted at this time.
 In 1994, he became a Lord Justice of Appeal, a judge of the Court of Appeal of England and Wales, and was appointed to the Privy Council, affording him the style, The Right Honourable.
-On 28 July 1997, he replaced Lord Mustill as a Lord of Appeal in Ordinary, receiving a life peerage as Baron Saville of Newdigate of Newdigate in the County of Surrey.
+On 28 July 1997, he replaced Lord Mustill as a Lord of Appeal in Ordinary, receiving a life peerage as Baron Saville of Newdigate, of Newdigate in the County of Surrey.
 He and nine other Lords of Appeal in Ordinary became Justices of the Supreme Court upon that body's inauguration on 1 October 2009.
 He sat as a crossbencher.
 On 10 July 2024, it was announced that Saville had retired from the House of Lords with effect from the 20 June 2024.

-Between 1994 and 1996 Saville chaired a committee on arbitration law that led to the Arbitration Act 1996.
+Between 1994 and 1996, Saville chaired a committee on arbitration law that led to the Arbitration Act 1996.

-In 1997 Saville received an honorary LL.D. from London Guildhall University.
+In 1997, he received an honorary LLD degree from London Guildhall University.

-Since 2006 he has held the post of President of The Academy of Experts.
+From 2006 to 2021, Saville held the post of President of The Academy of Experts.